pingcap/docs-cn/op-guide/configuration.md

 ### --lease
 + the schema lease time in seconds
 + default: "1"
 + This is the schema lease time that is used in online schema changes.
 The value will affect the DDL statement running time.
-You cannot change it unless you understand the internal mechanism.
+Do not change it unless you understand the internal mechanism.

 ### --socket
 + the socket file for connection